ES-DOC/esdoc-infrastructure/notes/servers.md

   * domains, i.e. URLs;
   * websites, i.e. applications.

-* The domains are mapped onto the websites.
+* The domains are mapped onto the websites to produce the physical overall website.

 #### The domains/URLs